 After Connecting QBO

 You'll notice the layout of your Cash Flow by Month view has changed a little bit.
 Now, the transactions you've entered into Pulse are all inside a table titled "Pulse Cash on Hand".
-Below that table, there's a new table titled "QuickBooks Cash on Hand" that will contain the past three months of QBO data.
+Below that table, there's a table titled "QuickBooks Cash on Hand" that will contain the past three months of QBO data.

 Pulse fetches the following types of transactions from your QBO account: